-EVA is also waterproof and easily washable, making this a good choice for camping or other outdoor activities.
+EVA is also waterproof and easily washable, making this a solid choice for camping or other outdoor activities.

-The elevated back lifts your pelvis slightly above the seat, which protects your tailbone and promotes proper posture.
+The elevated back is designed to lift your pelvis slightly above the seat, which aims to protect your tailbone and promote proper posture.
 With over 1,300 Amazon reviews, the Posture Plus has an average rating of 4 stars.
 The reviewers particularly like that it’s lightweight, durable, and provides back pain relief.

-SitSmart is available in four colors.
-BackJoy also has a slightly more molded model that they call the SitSmart Posture Core, which costs $10 more than the Posture Plus.
+The Posture Plus seat cushion is available in four colors.
+BackJoy also makes a slightly more molded model that they call the SitSmart Posture Core, which costs $10 more than the Posture Plus.

 This is the firmest option on the list, so I don’t recommend it for recent tailbone or hip injuries.
-Even if you’re not recently injured, the SitSmart is simply too firm for some people.
+Even if you’re not recently injured, the Posture Plus is simply too firm for some people.

 Best seat cushion for biking

 Made to work with both indoor and outdoor bikes, this gel seat cover is wide and designed to relieve pressure on your tailbone and spine.
-The anti-slip bottom surface, along with adjustable straps and drawstrings, keeps the cushion securely on your seat.
+The anti-slip bottom surface, along with adjustable straps and drawstrings, should keep the cushion securely on your seat.

 It also comes with a heat-resistant carrying case and has a 4.3-star Amazon rating based on nearly 10,000 reviews.
-Several reviewers note this is a great option for Peloton bikes.
+Several reviewers note this is a good option for Peloton bikes.

-The recurring theme in the 5 percent of reviews that are 1 star is that it’s not that comfortable and didn’t provide pressure or pain relief.
-Over 80 percent of reviewers rate it at least 4 stars, so your mileage may vary.
+The recurring theme in the 5% of reviews that are 1 star is that it’s not that comfortable and doesn’t provide pressure or pain relief.
+Over 80% of reviewers rate it at least 4 stars, so your experience may vary.

 Best for long drives

 Purple, the company known for its mattresses, also makes seat cushions.
-Like their mattresses, the cushions are made with their Purple Grid material, a hyper-elastic polymer that is breathable, pressure-relieving, and durable.
+Like their mattresses, the cushions are made with their Purple Grid material, a hyper-elastic polymer that is designed to be breathable, pressure-relieving, and durable.

 Designed for 8-plus hours of sitting, the Ultimate Seat Cushion is Purple’s deepest, widest option.
 It’s popular among truckers, delivery drivers, gamers, and people in larger bodies that may need extra support.
-The contoured groove promotes good posture and proper spinal alignment.
+The contoured groove is meant to promote good posture and proper spinal alignment.

-Try it risk-free for 30 days, enjoy free shipping and returns, and take comfort in the 1-year warranty.
+The company says you can try it risk-free for 30 days, offers free shipping and returns, and has a 1-year warranty.

 Best for travel

 This is another cushion that I have in my arsenal.
-It’s the ideal option for budget-friendly, suitcase-friendly pressure relief on the go.
+It’s a worthwhile option for budget-friendly, suitcase-friendly pressure relief on the go.
 When not inflated, it’s small enough to fit easily in a purse or carry-on bag.
 I mostly use this on planes and when sitting on hard benches at restaurants, bars, or parks.

 It inflates easily with a few breaths and weighs less than 8 ounces.
 It has a 4.5-star rating with over 1,250 Amazon reviews, based on its portability, affordability, and convenience.